madole/madole.github.io/source/_posts/2014-07-19-javascript-interview-questions.markdown

 #####Why not to use them?
  -  They reduce clarity in your coding
  -  They only work 32-bit signed integers
+ -  They work by truncating the decimal rather than working out what the floor is
  -  You might not get the outcome you are expecting
     -   Math.floor(NaN) === NaN
     -   (NaN >> 0) === 0